MMuzammil6880/Terraform-Infrastructure/README.md

 1. Custom VPC with 3 public and 3 private subnets.
 2.EC2 instance (for WordPress) in a public subnet with:
 3. SSM role
-4. Key pair
+   3.1 Create a Key pair and install it in the Current folder.
-5. Attached Elastic IP
+   3.2 Attached Elastic IP
+   3.3 Auto-generated key pair (downloaded locally) 3.4 User data script that:
+      .
+Installs Python, Git, Ansible
+      .
+Clone the Ansible repo: https://github.com/MMuzammil6880/wodpress-ansible.git
+      .
+Executes wordpress.yml playbook locally to install and configure WordPress
-6. MySQL RDS database in private subnets with:
+5. MySQL RDS database.
-7. Encrypted storage
-8. Multi-AZ enabled (by adding more subnets)
-9. Security Groups for controlled access
-10. IAM Role & Profile for SSM (no SSH needed)
+   5.1 EC2 SG allows HTTP/HTTPS and SSH (configurable)
+   6.2 RDS SG restricts access to the private network only
+6. IAM Roles & Instance Profiles:
+   6.1 Used for SSM access and secure instance management

 🔧 Usage
 1. Configure Remote Backend (optional)